 Bulgaria Adoption Travel: What to Expect

-Parents are met at the airport by an in-country representative and are escorted throughout their time in Bulgaria.
+Parents are escorted by an experienced staff member of our in-country partner agencies throughout their time in Bulgaria.

 Once the legal proceedings for the adoption are final, the parents will make their second trip to Bulgaria.
-Typically, the second trip is 3 to 6 months after the first trip.
-The second visit lasts 10 to 12 days and includes an interview at the U.S. Consulate in Sofia for the child’s immigrant visa.
-Only one parent is required to travel on the second trip, though both are encouraged to.
+Typically, the second trip is 4 to 6 months after the first trip.
+The second visit lasts 10 to 12 days.
+Families will visit the U.S. Consulate in Sofia for the child’s immigrant visa interview.
+A medical exam of the child is required before the visa is granted.
+Only one parent is required to travel on the second trip, though both are encouraged to go on the trip.

 Bulgaria Adoption: The Country